d4chinchilla/docs/led_ctl/overview.md

 A calibration button will also be connected to the raspberry pi via the GPIO.
 This will add a line to a file when pressed, and also when pressed and held to send a restart signal.

 ### Hardware
+LEDs:
-Pi 5V to Neopixel 5V
+- Pi 5V to Neopixel 5V
-Pi GND to Neopixel GND
+- Pi GND to Neopixel GND
-With 1000µF protection capacitor between 5V and GND
+- With 1000µF protection capacitor between 5V and GND
-Pi GPIO18 to Neopixel Din with 470Ω resistor in between
+- Pi GPIO18 to Neopixel Din with 470Ω resistor in between

+Calibration button:
+- Pi GND to one button leg
+- Pi GPIO4 to adjacent button leg

 ### Setup
 - Update / Upgrade Pi